pourplusquoi/resume/README.md

 # Resume

-Software Engineer at Google, graduated from Rice University, former Performance and Capacity Engineer Intern at Facebook.
+Software Engineer at Google since 2019

+Graduated from Rice University in 2018

+Interned at Facebook in 2018